 -

-The price of silver is not only driven by speculation, but by supply and demand.
+The price of silver is not only driven by speculation, but also by supply and demand.
 As it has lower market liquidity compared to larger commodities such as gold, its price is more likely to fluctuate.

 - What makes silver a good investment?